What this calculator actually does

 Methodology & sources

-All pricing is sourced from each vendor's public pricing page and re-verified every Monday.
-The current verification date is shown next to the calculator.
-If a vendor changes pricing mid-week, we publish the change in our changelog.
+All pricing is sourced from each vendor's public pricing page and reviewed on a seven-day cadence.
+The last completed verification date is shown next to the calculator.
+Material changes are published in our changelog.

 Sources used in this calculator: